dgarage/NBXplorer/docs/API.md

 * `destinations[].amount` Send this amount to the destination (Mutually exclusive with: sweepAll)
 * `destinations[].substractFees` Default to false, will substract the fees of this transaction to this destination (Mutually exclusive with: sweepAll)
 * `destinations[].sweepAll` Default to false, will sweep all the balance of your wallet to this destination (Mutually exclusive with: amount, substractFees)
+* `includeOnlyOutpoints`: Only select the following outpoints for creating the transaction (default to null)

 Note, `destination` and `substractFees` at the root request is still supported for backward compatibility but is deprecated.